DigitalCyberSoft/linux-display-audio-keepalive/README.md

 ## How It Works

-The service uses `pacat` (PulseAudio/PipeWire audio tool) to continuously stream silence to the audio output:
+The service uses `pacat` to continuously stream silence to the audio output.
+This works with both PulseAudio and PipeWire (via pipewire-pulse compatibility).

 ```bash
 pacat -p --rate=48000 --channels=2 --format=s16le /dev/zero